Underhill Society of America: History

+Founding

-John Underhill (October 7, 1597 – July 21, 1672) was an early English settler and soldier in the Massachusetts Bay Colony, the Province of New Hampshire, the New Haven Colony, New Netherland, and later the Province of New York.
-From Baginton, Captain John Underhill died on 21 July 1672 and was buried on his own land in the Underhill Burying Ground in Locust Valley, New York.
-Over time nearly 300 of his descendants were buried in the family cemetery.
+John Underhill (1597 – 1672) was an early English settler and soldier in the Massachusetts Bay Colony, the Province of New Hampshire, the New Haven Colony, New Netherland, and later the Province of New York.
+From Baginton, Captain John Underhill died on 21 July 1672 and was buried on his own land on what is now the Underhill Burying Ground in Locust Valley, New York.
 Thomas Stewardson, Jr., made a pilgrimage on October 22, 1868 to discover the burial site of Captain John Underhill.
 During this visit he made a sketch of the site, a copy of which he later conveyed to William Underhill, Esq. of Wimbledon, England.
 In it Stewardson referred to "This pretty, but neglected graveyard" and how he "heard whilst there, of an intention to erect a Monument over the remains of 'Fighting John.'"

-The Underhill Society of America was founded in Brooklyn, New York, in 1892 by David Harris Underhill and other descendants of Captain John Underhill.
+Twenty four years later, the Underhill Society of America was founded in Brooklyn, New York, in 1892 by David Harris Underhill and other descendants of Captain John Underhill.
 The purpose of the Underhill Society of America initially was to establish a monument at the gravesite of the immigrant ancestor.
-William Wilson Underhill was selected as the first president of the Underhill Society of America and also chairman of the Monument Committee.
-By the time of their third meeting in 1893, discussion centered on "erecting a monument to the memory of the Captain at his resting place near Glen Cove."